BradleyParkerDev/webpack-setup/README.md

 # Webpack Setup

-This project is a basic Webpack setup designed for handling TypeScript and CSS (with Tailwind CSS) in a modern JavaScript environment.
-It includes development and production configurations, cache busting, and CSS/JS bundling.
+My intention for creating this project was to provide interactivity on the client-side for my server-side rendered applications.
+This project is a basic Webpack setup designed for handling vanilla TypeScript and Tailwind CSS.
+It includes development and production configurations.
+In production, it utilizes cache busting──it produces a Tailwind CSS build and a JavaScript bundle.

 ## Project Structure
 ```